openrndr/orx/orx-olive/README.md

 The extension will create a template script for you in `src/main/kotlin/live.kts`.
 You can edit this to see how the program updates automatically.

+## Shade style errors

+Recent versions of `orx-olive` automatically set the `org.openrndr.ignoreShadeStyleErrors` property which makes OPENRNDR ignore errors in the shade style and return the default shader.
+To get this behaviour in older versions add `-Dorg.openrndr.ignoreShadeStyleErrors=true` to the JVM arguments.

 ## Persistent Data

 Sometimes you want to keep parts of your application persistent.
 In the following example